 Our systems have also been assessed and certified by the following organisations / schemes.

 Relevant test criteria, along with assessment and certification data for each organisation, is available on request.

-These organisations are internationally recognised 3rd party experts in the field of Passive Fire Protection and our accredited systems can be found listed in their web-based certification files.
+Organisations such as Applus Laboratories, UKAS (United Kingdom Accreditation Service), BRE (Building Research Establishment), LPCB (Loss Prevention Certification Board) and UL® (Underwriters’ Laboratories) are internationally recognised 3rd party experts in the field of Passive Fire Protection and Quality Management.
+Our accredited systems can be found listed in their web-based certification files.

-To maintain these listings, Caswell’s manufacturing facilities are audited by Independent European Certification Limited as part of our ISO9001 accreditation.
+To maintain these listings, Caswell’s manufacturing facilities are audited by Independent European Certification Limited as part of our ISO 9001:2015 accreditation.
 This involves stringent checks that the materials produced, the quality regime, traceability, corrective actions and certification are all in accordance with the prescribed specifications and procedures.